DTC panel suggests cut in income tax, corporation tax

 She, however, did not give a time frame for this move.
 The government has, over the last five years, trimmed the rate to 25 per cent from 30 per cent in a phased manner for 99.3 per cent of companies.

-The eight member task force, led by Central Board of Direct Taxes member Akhilesh Ranjan, submitted the report to Finance Minister Nirmala Sitharaman on Monday.
+The eight-member task force, led by Central Board of Direct Taxes member Akhilesh Ranjan, submitted the report to Finance Minister Nirmala Sitharaman on Monday.

-Income tax payers earning up to Rs 55 lakh per annum may end up with a major tax relief if recommendations to change the tax bracket and rebates are accepted.
+Income taxpayers earning up to Rs 55 lakh per annum may end up with major tax relief if recommendations to change the tax bracket and rebates are accepted.

-In her maiden Budget last month, she had cut corporate tax for companies with annual turnover of up to Rs 400 crore to 25 per cent from 30 per cent earlier.
+In her maiden Budget last month, she had cut corporate tax for companies with an annual turnover of up to Rs 400 crore to 25 per cent from 30 per cent earlier.

 Govt, RBI on same page on steps to boost economy: Nirmala Sitharaman